octocloudlabs/supercharge-docs/docs/index.md

 *Our contention is that Codespaces are an invaluable tool for educators and trainers.
 Using Codespaces means you'll spend less time on local set-up which gives your employees and students more time learning and practicing.
 Plus. it is an isolated in-browser development environment that allows for risk-free learning on any machine in seconds.
 And your labs or onboarding documents can be accessed from the GitHub repository.*

+You may have experience with  with GitHub, Codespaces, or VS Code.
+For today's workshop we want you to change your perspective and think of how it can be used as a training or onboarding tool.
 **Our goal** today is to show you how Codespaces should have a place in the educators toolbox.

 This workshop is divided into **three** sections.